-The team with the worst mark against Brady is the Atlanta Falcons, who are 0-9 against the four-time Super Bowl MVP.
-They certainly had their chance to beat him in Super Bowl 51 but we all know what happened there, don’t we?
-The Minnesota Vikings (0-6) and the Dallas Cowboys are the other two teams that have never beaten him.
+The team with the worst mark against Brady is the Atlanta Falcons, who are now 0-10 against the five-time Super Bowl MVP.
+They certainly had their chance to beat him in Super Bowl 51, but we all know what happened there, don’t we?
+The Minnesota Vikings (0-6) and the Dallas Cowboys (0-6) are the other two teams that have never beaten him.

 He owns a .500 record against the Cardinals, Broncos, and Seahawks

 The lucky three teams that own a .500 record against Tom Brady are the Arizona Cardinals, Denver Broncos, and Seattle Seahawks.

 Brady has played just two games against the Cardinals in his career, obviously going 1-1.
 He missed out on a matchup against Arizona in 2008 after tearing his ACL in the season opener and missed them again in 2016 while serving his four-game suspension due to the Deflategate scandal.